/ School Information / Nurse-Medical

-Physical Exam: Illinois law requires a current physical exam, less than one year from the 1st day of school, when entering 9th grade.
-Students without current exam on file will not be allowed to attend the 1st day of school unless there is an appointment card from the doctor’s office on file with the school nurse.
+Physical Exam: Illinois law requires a current physical exam, less than one year from the 1st day of school, when entering 6th grade.
+Students without a current exam on file will not be allowed to attend the 1st day of school unless there is an appointment card from the doctor’s office on file with the school nurse.

 A Dental Exam is required for Kindergarten, 2nd, 6th, and 9th grade students in Illinois.
-The form due May 15, 2020 (dated within 18 months of May 15th deadline).
+The form is due May 15, 2021 (dated within 18 months of May 15th deadline).
 If you are without dental insurance or cannot afford the exam you will be required to fill out the Dental Exam Waiver for their child.
 The waiver form will fulfill the state requirement.

 All out of state students moving into the district are required to show proof of an eye exam performed by an Illinois licensed optometrist.

 Tdap: (Tetanus, Diphtheria, Pertussis) four or more doses are required with the last being a booster that received on or after the 4th birthday.

 Hepatitis B: Three doses required.
 The first two doses are no less than 28 days apart and the interval between the 2nd and the 3rd doses must be at least two months apart.

 MMR: (Measles, Mumps, Rubella) two doses are required.
 The 1st dose on or after the 1st birthday and the 2nd dose no less than 28 days after the first.

 MCV: (Meningococcal) All students over the age of 11 years old are required to be vaccinated with a single dose of a quadrivalent meningococcal vaccine.

 OPV/IPV: (Polio) ]three or more doses are required with the last dose received on or after the 4th birthday.
 Any combo vaccine with IPV requires four doses.